rogerxaic/EventStreams/eventstreams075.md

 **For Java**

-If you specify ‘null’ as the endpointService parameter of the create() call, this instructs the client to read the <code>user</code>, <code>password</code> and,
+If you specify &lsquo;null&rsquo; as the endpointService parameter of the create() call, this instructs the client to read the <code>user</code>, <code>password</code> and,
 <code>mqlight_lookup_url</code> details from VCAP_SERVICES:

 <pre>
 <code>NonBlockingClient.create(null, new NonBlockingClientAdapter<Void>() {
     public void onStarted(NonBlockingClient client, Void context) {
         client.send("my/topic", "Hello World!", null);
     }
 }, null);</code>
 </pre>
 {:codeblock}